 - Sunday, May 13: 10:00 a.m. – 2:00 p.m. (all remaining plants 1/3 off)

 What's Was New for 2023

 - We recommended but did not require masks (N95 masks encouraged, especially inside the Grandstand building).

-- We will be using the wristband system as it was pre-Covid-19.
+- We used the wristband system as it was pre-Covid-19.
 See Getting In (below) for details.

-- On the sale floor, we've adjusted a few things since last year, so be sure to study the map.
+- On the sale floor, we adjusted a few things since 2022, see the map.
 Highlights: The tallyers and cashiers are back inside the Grandstand where they were in 2019 and earlier.
-The entrance is through the big door by the Herb section.
-Perennials, now including Bulbs & Bareroots, will be in the fenced-in outdoor area of the sale.
-Changes we made last year that will continue: The Info Desk and Volunteer Desk will be outside the building in tents where they were in 2022.
-Everybody liked the wider aisles, so we're keeping those.
+The entrance is back through the big door by the Herb section.
+Perennials, now including Bulbs & Bareroots, are in the fenced-in outdoor area of the sale.
+Changes we made in 2022 that continue: The Info Desk and Volunteer Desk are outside the building in tents where they were in 2022.
+Everybody liked the wider aisles, so we kept those.
 Look for the temporary plant parking inside near the entrance to the checkout line: If you need to leave your plants and get more, you can park them (with your name) in this volunteer-supervised area.

-- Articles featured in this year's catalog: A profile of Green Earth Growers, one of our long-time local partners... details on growing your own mushrooms... meet some of the middle school students who make the plant sale happen... and we’re encouraging everyone, more than ever, to BYO boxes.
+- Articles featured in the 2023 catalog: A profile of Green Earth Growers, one of our long-time local partners... details on growing your own mushrooms... meet some of the middle school students who make the plant sale happen... and we encouraged everyone, more than ever, to BYO boxes.